psychowood/cookidump/README.md

 ### TODO ###

-* Bypass the limited number of exported recipes
+* Bypass the limited number of exported recipes -> not really feasible automatically, the remote API limits to 1000 records.
+Can be bypassed by running multiple times with different search queries but needs quite a bit of smartness on the algorithm and would need merge of lists in the main html file to be browseable
 * Parse downloaded recipes to store them on a database, or to generate a unique linked PDF
-* Make Chrome run headless for better speeds
-* Set up a dedicated container for the program
+* Set up a dedicated container for the program -> needs to handle user and password via CLI if the end user is not smart enough to manually dump cookies

 ### Supporters ###